LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 1. Text
 2. Keyword

 By default, every string gets mapped twice as a text field and as a keyword multi-field.
-Each data type is primed for different types of searches.
+Each data type is primed for different types of requests.

 `Text` field type is designed for full-text searches.